-- West River Multimodal Safety & Network Improvements The City of Tampa presented information on the West River improvements including complete streets, west riverwalk, and other improvements throughout the area. - Tampa Bay Citizens Academy on Transportation CUTR - Tampa Bay Citizens Academy on Transportation Morrison-Greenway - Jim Shirk moves to advise the TPO that BPAC supports the increased safety ask for the Dale Mabry, Morrison, and Henderson intersection, seconded by Jason Jackman.
-Voice vote, motion passes unanimously. - Bicycle Pedestrian Counts - Hillsborough County Multimodal Level of Service Update Information was presented by TPO Staff on the proposed update to the Multimodal Level of Service Methodology for Unincorporated Hillsborough County.
-This strategy incorporates FDOT and other methodologies in a hybrid approach for facilities with and without bicycle and pedestrian facilities.
+- West River Multimodal Safety & Network Improvements The City of Tampa presented information on the West River improvements including complete streets, west riverwalk, and other improvements throughout the area. - Tampa Bay Citizens Academy on Transportation CUTR - Tampa Bay Citizens Academy on Transportation Morrison-Greenway - The BPAC supported the LRC's ask regarding the Dale Mabry, Morrison, and Henderson intersection. - Bicycle/Pedestrian Counts - Hillsborough County Multimodal Level of Service Update Staff presented a proposed update to the Multimodal Level of Service Methodology for Unincorporated Hillsborough County.
+This strategy incorporates FDOT's and other methodologies in a hybrid approach for roads with and without bicycle and pedestrian facilities.